 This Guide is for general information only, and has no binding legal authority.
-For any queries, you may contact RSL toll free number on 80022009 or email us: info@rsl.org.ls or visit the nearest RSL digital service centre for further assistance and guidance.
+For any queries, you may contact the nearest LRA Advice Centre for further assistance and guidance.
 Please take note that it is your obligation to verify independently any matters dealt with in this Guide from primary sources of information and by taking specific professional advice, should it be necessary.
-The RSL excludes any liability for any costs, losses, claims, damages, expenses or proceedings (including special, incidental or consequential loss or damage, loss of profits and wasted management time) incurred or suffered by you arising directly or indirectly in connection with this Guide.
+The LRA excludes any liability for any costs, losses, claims, damages, expenses or proceedings (including special, incidental or consequential loss or damage, loss of profits and wasted management time) incurred or suffered by you arising directly or indirectly in connection with this Guide.